 This workshop created by the Planetary Health Alliance introduces participants to planetary health and encourages them to brainstorm about possible solutions to urgent global challenges.
-Participants dive into the implications of environmental changes for one of three selected health impacts -- nutrition, infectious disease, and mental health.→ Workshop folderTorrents, Typhoid, and Tilapia
+Participants dive into the implications of environmental changes for one of three selected health impacts -- nutrition, infectious disease, and mental health.→ Workshop folderClimate Change and Health: An Interprofessional Response

 In this video, Dr. Aaron Jenkins presents on ecosystem approaches to mitigate disaster risk, waterborne disease, and aquatic biodiversity loss in Pacific Island water catchments.
 A second video (available here) showcases the Question and Answer session following his presentation.

 → Watch the videoPlanetary Health & Environmental Epidemiology

 In this graduate level course, students will study the human health impacts of accelerating environmental change through interdisciplinary approaches including environmental science, political science, and public health.

 → SyllabusSimulation Exercises Teaching Clinical Skills and Knowledge of the Health Effects of Climate Change

 This resource presents eleven simulation exercises.
 Students are eager to learn clinical skills, and existing curricula offer a range of simulated standardized patients and other active learning exercises that could be modified to provide training on climate change.→ SimulationClimate Change and Health